ibm-cloud-docs/cis/best-practices.md

 Here’s what you’ll need to set up:

- * Best practice 1: Restore the originating IPs of your customers
+ * Restore the originating IPs of your customers
- * Best practice 2: Incorporate {{site.data.keyword.cis_short_notm}} IP addresses
+ * Incorporate {{site.data.keyword.cis_short_notm}} IP addresses
- * Best practice 3: Make sure your security settings don't interfere with API traffic
+ * Make sure your security settings don't interfere with API traffic
- * Best practice 4: Configure your security settings as strictly as possible
+ * Configure your security settings as strictly as possible

 ## Best practice 1: Know how to restore the originating IPs of your customers
 {:#best-practice-know-how-to-restore-origininating-ip}